Reviews You Can Rely On

 The weight of a ski can play a significant role in overall stability, and this becomes particularly apparent at speed.
 Depending on a ski's dimensions and the choice of materials laid up in construction, a ski can feel stable and reliable, wild and unpredictable, or somewhere in between.
 Unfortunately, it does seem common that when a ski is very stable at higher speeds, it also tends to be stiffer, heavier, and perhaps a little unwieldy for lighter, less powerful skiers.

-Lighter testers found the Secret 96 more difficult to bend and maneuver.
-This ski wasn't particularly versatile and lacked agility.
-The Santa Ana 98 managed to break the mold - not only did our smaller testers have an easy time accessing both its steadiness and flex, but all the testers also agreed that it felt lightweight, agile, and fun in all types of terrain.
+The Blizzard Black Pearl 94 manages to break the mold – it's a lightweight ski that's still incredibly stable underfoot.
+Not only did our smaller testers have an easy time flexing this ski through turns, but everyone agreed that it felt light underfoot, agile, and fun in all types of terrain.
 The QST Lumen 98 also surprised our testers.
-While its relatively heavy weight adds stability, at the same time it felt light under our feet and was incredibly easy to ski, even for less experienced skiers.
+While its relatively heavy weight adds stability, at the same time, it felt light under our feet and was incredibly easy to ski, even for less experienced skiers.

 all mountain skis womens - at only 7.2 pounds per pair, the atomic maven is one of the lightest...